clayrisser/prisma-generator-nestjs-dto/README.md

   (**Note**: becomes obsolete once [referentialActions](https://github.com/prisma/prisma/issues/7816) are released and stable)
 - @DtoRelationCanCreateOnCreate - adds [create](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#create-a-related-record) option on a relation field in the generated `CreateDTO` - useful when you want to allow to create related model instances
 - @DtoRelationCanConnectOnCreate - adds [connect](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `CreateDTO` - useful when you want/need to connect to an existing related instance
+- @DtoRelationCanConnectOrCreateOnCreate - adds [connectOrCreate](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `CreateDTO` - useful when you want/need to connect to an existing related instance
 - @DtoRelationCanCreateOnUpdate - adds [create](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#create-a-related-record) option on a relation field in the generated `UpdateDTO` - useful when you want to allow to create related model instances
 - @DtoRelationCanConnectOnUpdate - adds [connect](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `UpdateDTO` - useful when you want/need to connect to an existing related instance
+- @DtoRelationCanConnectOrCreateOnUpdate - adds [connectOrCreate](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#connect-an-existing-record) option on a relation field in the generated `UpdateDTO` - useful when you want/need to connect to an existing related instance

 ### Schema Object annotations

 With `@nestjs/swagger`, you can generate an API specification from code.
 Routes, request bodies, query parameters, etc., are annotated with special decorators.
 Properties can be annotated with the `@ApiProperty()` decorator to add schema object information.
 They are partially added at runtime, which will then include `type`, `nullable`, etc.
 But additional information, such as description, need to be added manually.

 If using a generator like this, any custom `@ApiProperty()` annotation would be overridden when updating the DTOs.